Learning in Oak Class

 We are encouraged to always be kind and to respect each other, as well as to always have a positive approach to our learning and do our very best.

-Homework is given out on a Thursday and due in the following Wednesday.
+Homework is given out on a Thursday and due in the following Thursday.
 It consists of Reading, Spelling, Times Tables and Maths, linking in to our learning in class.
+In the second half of the term the children will be encouraged to create a project linked to our topic of Bridges.
+Details of the project will be given to the children later in the term.

 We follow the Twinkl Spelling scheme and learn a different rule each week.
 Our spelling tests are on a Thursday.

-PE is on a Friday afternoon.
-This term’s focus will be Hockey and Gymnastics.
+PE this term will be on a Friday afternoon.
+This term’s focus will be on Rounders and Athletics.

 English